 Glutamine and Sugar: The Complex Interplay

-While glutamine itself is not a sugarIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More, its metabolism is interconnected with glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More (sugar) metabolism.
+While glutamine itself is not a sugarSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More, its metabolism is interconnected with glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More (sugar) metabolism.
 In situations where glucose levels are low, such as during fastingFasting simply means abstaining from food, and sometimes drinks, for a set period.
 It’s a practice observed across cultures and throughout history, for various reasons.
 What is fasting?
 Think of fasting as giving your body a break from eating.
-Instead… Read More or prolonged exercise, your body may break down muscle protein to release glutamine, which can then be converted into glucose for energy.
+Instead of using the food you just ate for energy, your… Read More or prolonged exercise, your body may break down muscle protein to release glutamine, which can then be converted into glucose for energy.
 This process is called gluconeogenesisGluconeogenesis is a metabolic process that occurs primarily in your liver and, to a lesser extent, in your kidneys.
-It’s your body’s way of making glucose (sugar) from non-carbohydrate sources, ensuring a steady supply of energy for your brain, red… Read More.
+It’s your body’s way of making glucose (sugar) from non-carbohydrate sources, ensuring a steady supply of energy for your brain, red blood cells, and other tissues that rely on glucose.
+Etymology… Read More.

 Research on Glutamine:

-- Kim, M. H., & Kim, H. (2017): The Roles of Glutamine in the IntestineYour intestines are a long, muscular tube that’s a key part of your digestive system.
-They’re like a superhighway for food!
-After you eat, food travels from your stomach down into your intestines, where the magic of digestion happens.
-The… Read More and Its Implication in Intestinal Diseases.
+- Kim, M. H., & Kim, H. (2017): The Roles of Glutamine in the IntestineThe intestine is a long, winding tube in the body that plays a very important role in helping the body get the energy and nutrients (good parts from food) it needs to work properly.
+Think of the intestine like a very busy workshop in a factory, where different workers have… Read More and Its Implication in Intestinal Diseases.
 International Journal of Molecular Sciences, 18(5), 1051.
 This review article explores the multifaceted roles of glutamine in gut health and its potential therapeutic applications in intestinal diseases.

 Additional Information: